 There are plenty of options for indoor seed starting.
 Some gardeners (like me) prefer to use ready-to-plant kits; other gardeners prefer to use clean, recycled containers with holes for drainage.

-Light, heat and moisture are important ingredients for healthy seedlings.
+Light, heat, and moisture are important ingredients for healthy seedlings.
 Sometimes a warm sunny location isn’t enough, and seedlings need supplemental lighting from fluorescent lights or special grow lights.
-Place lights 2-4 inches above the seedlings for 16 hours a day and raise lights as the plants grow.
+Place lights 2 to 4 inches above the seedlings for 16 hours a day, and raise lights as the plants grow.

-To prevent damping off, a fungal disease that causes new seedlings to die at the soil surface, keep the moist but not soggy.
-A small rotating fan keeps air moving around seedlings to improve air circulation to prevent damping off.
+To prevent damping off, a fungal disease that causes new seedlings to die at the soil surface, keep the soil moist but not soggy.
+A small rotating fan to keep air moving around seedlings will help prevent damping off.

 Keep peppers healthy until it’s time to move them outside.
 Be sure to acclimate them slowly to the outdoors before planting them in their summer-growing spot.

 Log in or create an account to post a comment.Sign up Log in